foncheto/Balboa-Bot/README.md

 # Balboa-Bot
-first try on discord bot using discord.js.
+Multipurpose discord bot using discord.py library.
+As of now it includes birthday reminder, weather requests and youtube music player.